emmanuelsearch/jerryscript/targets/riot-samr21/README.md

 ### About

-This folder contains files to run JerryScript on RIOT-OS with STM32F4-Discovery board.
+This folder contains files to run JerryScript with RIOT on a SAMR21 board.

 ### How to build